traysonkelii/Grade-Tracker/README.md

 -php

--mysql DB (phpmyadmin is recommended)
+-mysql DB (phpmyadmin is recommended, install XAMPP with SQL,PHP, and Server is the easiest route)

--artisan

 Here are the steps: